aguegu/BitmapFont/README.md

 	$ make

 ##Use
-to get the pattern list text in UTF-8 of the font_name Font in output/, named font_name.txt
+Get the font_name Font pattern list text in UTF-8 of the in output/, named font_name.txt

 	$ make font_name

 ex. make ASC12, make HZK32

-to all pattern list (UTF-8) for all the fonts in output/
+Get pattern lists (UTF-8) for all the fonts in output/

 	$ make all